kmille/borgctl/README.md

-## borgctl - borgbackup without writing bash scripts
+## borgctl - borgbackup without bash scripts

 [borgbackup](https://www.borgbackup.org/) is cool and easy to use.
-But we all end up writing bash scripts for creating/listing/pruning backups. borgctl is a borg wrapper that uses yaml configuration files to make life a bit easier.
+But we all end up writing bash scripts for creating/listing/pruning/checking/... backups. borgctl is a borg wrapper that uses yaml configuration files to make life a bit easier.

 ## Features
 - Support for yaml configuration files.
 Specify what to backup and where to backup
 - Just call `borgctl create`, `borgctl list`, `borgctl prune`, ...
-- Use multiple configuration files to be flexible (e. g. if you want to backup to multiple remote backends or to run `borg create` in append-only-mode and prune/compact with a Yubikey)
+- Run borgctl with multiple configuration files to be flexible (e. g. if you want to backup to multiple remote backends or to run `borg create` in append-only-mode and `borg prune/compact` with a Yubikey)
 - Ask the user for the borg passphrase (if you don't want to store it on disk).
 Re-use the entered password for other remote storage backends (you don't have to re-enter it again)
 - Some helpers to auto-generate ssh keys and print the authorized_keys entry (with restricted access)
-- Run multiple borg commands by running  `borgctl --cron` (commands can be specified in the config file)
+- Run multiple borg commands by running  `borgctl --cron` (like `create` + `prune` + `compact`, commands can be specified in the config file)
-- Write a state file (text file with current timestamp in) after successfully executing borg commands (can be used for monitoring)
+- Monitoring: Write a state file (text file with current timestamp in) after successfully executing borg commands
-- Write everything in a log file
+- Logging: Write everything in a log file
 - Easy to install, deploy and use

 There is also [borgmagic](https://torsion.org/borgmatic/), but it can not handle all my use cases.